curl/curl/docs/libcurl/libcurl-security.md

 command in a child process with file descriptors duplicated.
 Make sure that only the trusted and reliable helper program is invoked!

+This feature was removed from curl in 8.8.0.

 # Secrets in memory

 When applications pass usernames, passwords or other sensitive data to